publicdocs/uscode/assets/md/titles/usc11/us/usc/t11/ch13/schII/m__us_usc_t11_s1325.md

     The dollar amounts specified in this section were adjusted by notices of the Judicial Conference of the United States pursuant to [section 104 of this title][/us/usc/t11/s104] as follows:

     By notice dated Feb.
+16, 2016, 81 F.R.
+8748, effective Apr.
+1, 2016, in subsec. (b), dollar amount “675” was adjusted to “700” each time it appeared.
+See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title][/us/usc/t11/s104].

+    By notice dated Feb.
 12, 2013, 78 F.R.
 12089, effective Apr.
 1, 2013, in subsec. (b), dollar amount “625” was adjusted to “675” each time it appeared.
-See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title][/us/usc/t11/s104].

     By notice dated Feb.
 19, 2010, 75 F.R.
 8747, effective Apr.
 1, 2010, in subsec. (b)(3), (4), dollar amount “575” was adjusted to “625”.